Vasant19/Open-Data-Chatbot-Source-Code/README.md

 ## Repo Architecture
 This project utilizes a **monorepo architecture**, which consolidates multiple related projects and components into a single repository.
 In this monorepo, each component of the chatbot is organized as a single script file, making it easy to test, modify, and execute specific functionalities independently.
 The structure supports clear separation of different functionalities while maintaining a cohesive environment for development.
+Additionally, the scripts are written without encapsulation to maintain simplicity, which enhances readability.
+Brief comments are included to provide context and further improve understanding.

 ## Branches
 This repository contains the following branches: